We were here on October 23rd, 2016

 We're here so lets get to the very heart of the Canyon de Chelly, and we'll start with he correct pronominalization Chelly is pronounced as "Shay".

 Dottie and I brought our two Granddaughters, Raulin and Kylee here five years ago, and we so impressed with he history and raw beauty of this valley we had to come back.
 It is located almost in the geographical center of the Navajo Nation, about 95 miles northwest west of Gallup, NM

 Kyle and Robin were with us, all of us having left Page, AZ after visiting the North Rim of the Grand Canyon.
 They stopped and spent most of the day at Monument Valley, and Miss D and I cam on through to Chinlee, where the Canyon is located.

 That evening Dottie and I drove the south rim of the canyon for several miles and visited several of the overlooks.

-How about late afternoon and this spectacular view from the rim.
+How about last afternoon this spectacular view?

-There is a beautiful RV park maintained by the Navajo Park Service at the foot of the entrance to the Canyon, and Miss Winnie is snugly tucked into the Cottonwoods.
-Their rates are also very reasonable.
+There is a beautiful RV park maintained by the Navajo Park Service at the foot of the entrance to the Canyon and Miss Winnie is snugly tucked into the Cottonwoods Their rates are also very reasonable.

 Our Canyon Tour